If I Live Until Morning

 A True Story of Adventure, Tragedy and Transformation

-Bored Feet is proud, pleased and honored to offer this riveting tale of Sierra adventure, personal tragedy, and personal transformation.
-Jean Muenchrath’s grand Sierra adventure turned into a nightmare.
+This riveting tale of Sierra adventure, personal tragedy, and personal transformation describes how Muenchrath’s grand Sierra adventure turned into a nightmare, and the transformative changes it precipitated.
 After skiing 200 miles along California’s rugged John Muir Trail, Jean faces death from a mountaineering accident on Mount Whitney.
-Broken and bleeding on the highest peak in the continental United States during a blizzard, she vows to realize her greatest dreams if she lives until morning.
+Broken and bleeding on the highest peak in the continental united States during a blizzard, she vows to realize her greatest dreams––if she lives until morning.

 Her escape from the Sierra turns into a five-day ordeal for survival.
-Jean’s recovery is equally daunting.
+Jean’s recovery is equally daunting as lingering effects from her accident make life challenging.

 “Jean Muenchrath’s powerful memoir can only be described as compelling and inspirational.
 It is a well-written story of how tragedy can lead to the road to transmuting trauma.
 Anyone who loves mountains, Himalayan cultures, Nature, and the spiritual quest … will enjoy and be inspired by this book.”